 “It’s still relatively nascent compared to many other sectors around the world.
 But that said, I think it’s rapidly improving, rapidly expanding, with an improving and significant capability, which is being looked on very favourably, particularly in the US and through channels like the Quad and AUKUS.

-“I think that presents really great opportunities for us, but [one that should be] very much private sector led and public sector supported.
-And that's where I think the focus can add a lot of value.”
+“I think that presents really great opportunities for us, but [one that should be] very much private sector-led and public sector-supported.
+And that’s where I think the focus can add a lot of value.”

 Morrison also hailed Australia’s unique advantages that allow launch companies to reach a diverse range of orbits while also having access to land and nearby specialist talent.

-“There aren't too many places in the world, if at all, where you could nominate a country that has the sort of security that Australia has and the proximity to eastern equatorial launch that Australia has,” he continued.
+“There aren’t too many places in the world, if at all, where you could nominate a country that has the sort of security that Australia has and the proximity to eastern equatorial launch that Australia has,” he said.

 “And I think Australia developing when you think about the Quad, when you think about AUKUS, and what and where can Australia really add some value here?